 Discover more from The Social Gospel Worship and Learning Center

-My weekly Biblical study series for 05/25/23 on the Social Gospel Blog, "where truth, justice and the Bible meet"
+First Installment of my Biblical Study Series on the Writings of the Apostle Paul from the Social Gospel Blog, "Where truth, justice and the Bible meet"

-Part One of This Week’s Verses for Study and Memorization
+Part One of This Week’s Bible Verses for Study and Memorization

 Part Two of This Week’s Study Verses

-This biweekly faith-based blog is only possible because of readers like you.
-You can help support this online ministry with a paid subscription for only $5.00 per month (that’s 16 cents a day) or $50.00 per year.
-Merchandise (nonfiction Christian books & faith-based T-shirts) is also available.
+Please subscribe to my biweekly newsletter and blog, "Where Truth, Justice and the Bible Meet".
+This is a contemporary Christian community as it was meant to be, plus you get “The Social Gospel Blog” and access to the Social Gospel archives, life lessons and at least 2 posts and 2 videos each week from our You Tube channel.
+The true story of the life, death and resurrection of Jesus Christ taught here; all delivered to your inbox, plus other extras whenever available.
+This biweekly blog is only possible because of readers like you.
+You can help support this online Web ministry with a paid subscription for only $5.00 per month (that’s 16 cents a day) or $50.00 per year.
+Merchandise (nonfiction Christian books, computers & faith-based T-shirts) also available.
 Sign up at